 Make the following revision in Line 35, Page 568 of TGbe Draft D2.0.

-On receipt of a PHY-CONFIG.request(PHYCONFIG_VECTOR) primitive, the EHT PHY behaves, for the purposes of HT PPDU transmission and reception, as if it were a Clause 19 (High Throughput (HT) PHY specification) PHY that had received PHY-CONFIG.request(PHYCONFIG_VECTOR) primitive but without the PHYCONFIG_VECTOR parameters CHANNEL_WIDTH and CENTER_FREQUENCY_SEGMENT_0 and with the PHYCONFIG_VECTOR parameter SECONDARY_CHANNEL_OFFSET set to SECONDARY_CHANNEL_NONE if dot11CurrentChannelWidth indicates 20 MHz, to SECONDARY_CHANNEL_ABOVE if fP20 idx fS20 idx, or to SECONDARY_CHANNEL_BELOW otherwise.
+On receipt of a PHY-CONFIG.request(PHYCONFIG_VECTOR) primitive, the EHT PHY behaves, for the purposes of HT PPDU transmission and reception, as if it were a Clause 19 (High Throughput (HT) PHY specification) PHY that had received PHY-CONFIG.request(PHYCONFIG_VECTOR) primitive but without the PHYCONFIG_VECTOR parameters CHANNEL_WIDTH, CENTER_FREQUENCY_SEGMENT_0 and DISABLED_SUBCHANNEL_BITMAP and with the PHYCONFIG_VECTOR parameter SECONDARY_CHANNEL_OFFSET set to SECONDARY_CHANNEL_NONE if dot11CurrentChannelWidth indicates 20 MHz, to SECONDARY_CHANNEL_ABOVE if fP20 idx fS20 idx, or to SECONDARY_CHANNEL_BELOW otherwise.

 Make the following revision in Line 6, Page 569 of TGbe Draft D2.0.